-Checking Your Software’s Compliance to the Technical Safeguards
+Checking Your Software's Compliance With The Technical Safeguards

-Begin By Understanding Where Your Data is Stored
+1. Begin By Understanding Where Your Data Is Stored

-Closed, internal storage systems can include databases, internals servers, and a range of workstations and devices in a medical organization.
-Contrasting this, cloud storage utilizes online servers that are typically located outside of the medical organization.
+Closed, internal storage systems can include databases, internal servers, and a range of workstations and devices in a medical organization.
+Contrasting, cloud storage utilizes online servers that are typically located outside of the medical organization.
 Due to being an online storage system, it is important for the network that is used for storing patient data (in the cloud) to be completely secure.

-Next Consider Ways That the Data is Transferred
+2. Consider The Ways How Data Is Transferred

 As has been noted beforehand, according to statistics, the greatest vulnerability associated with medical IT systems has been with regard to network systems and servers.
 Thus, the transmission of data over a network - whether it be wireless or wired - is a crucial factor when determining whether a medical organization’s IT systems are truly secure.